strapdata/elassandra/docs/elassandra/source/architecture.rst

 * Elasticsearch data is not more stored in lucene indices, but in cassandra tables.

   * An Elasticsearch index is mapped to a cassandra keyspace,
   * Elasticsearch document type is mapped to a cassandra table.
+Elasticsearch 6+ support only one document type, named "_doc" by default.
   * Elasticsearch document *_id* is a string representation of the cassandra primary key.

 * Elasticsearch discovery now rely on the cassandra `gossip protocol <https://wiki.apache.org/cassandra/ArchitectureGossip>`_.
 When a node join or leave the cluster, or when a schema change occurs, each nodes update nodes status and its local routing table.